-The Catholic Bishops in the Philippines however said in July last year that the crisis in Marawi was “not a conflict of religion”.
+But in July last year the country’s Catholic bishops said the crisis was “not a conflict of religion”.

 “We heard and read truly amazing stories of how the Muslims protected us and helped Christians avoid an almost certain death.
 Now Christians are helping thousands of Muslims who have fled from Marawi.
 These are indisputable signs that there is no religious war,” they said in a statement.

-In 1980 Marawi proclaimed itself an “Islamic City” and it is the only city in the country with that designation.
-Catholics account for around 1 per cent of its 180,000 population, but life in the city was until recently peaceful and prosperous, as Muslims and Christians lived together in harmony, according to Edwin de la Peña, bishop of Marawi.
+In 1980 Marawi proclaimed itself an “Islamic city” and it is the only city in the country with that designation.
+Catholics account for around 1 per cent of its 180,000 population, but life in the city was until last year peaceful and prosperous, as Muslims and Christians lived together in harmony, according to Marawi’s bishop, Edwin de la Peña.

 The new Bangsamoro Organic Law, signed by President Rodrigo Duterte in July this year, is to facilitate the creation of an autonomous Muslim region and is seen as key to ending almost 50 years of conflict in Mindanao.